DeRay Mckesson Is Going To Host A Crooked Media Podcast

 Crooked Media hopes to have an impact on the 2018 midterm elections, and part of its strategy was to dedicate a podcast exclusively to activism, organizing and what steps people could take to make a difference.
 Favreau said he immediately thought of Mckesson, whom he met while running for mayor of Baltimore.

 "Because we're growing so slowly every person that we bring on we almost want them to have multiple talents," Favreau told BuzzFeed News.
-"And I think with DeRay, he's someone who's obviously knows how to organize and been involved with the movement, but he's also brilliant and down to earth when you talk to him with also fits in with our brand and what we're trying to do."
+"And I think with DeRay, he's someone who's obviously knows how to organize and been involved with the movement, but he's also brilliant and down to earth when you talk to him which also fits in with our brand and what we're trying to do."

 Mckesson told BuzzFeed News that Campaign Zero quickly learned that even the people most interested in helping it advance its goals didn’t have guidance in terms of what actually do.
 Already armed with the web tools, Mckesson likened his aim with the podcast to his appearances on cable news and on Twitter over the course of the past few years: as a large-scale attempt to help give supporters language to talk about matters of policing, racial issues, and the movement itself.